 In addition to his work for WCE, Mulugeta is the Field Associate in Ethiopia for WiderNet, helping with the marketing, installation and updating of the excellent eGranary Digital Library.

-Mulugeta is also working with the University of Alabama at Birmingham supporting installation, troubleshooting and training in 5 medical college in Ethiopia.
+Mulugeta is also working with the University of Alabama at Birmingham supporting computer installation, troubleshooting and training in 5 medical colleges in Ethiopia.

 Mulugeta says about his work, “Modern education is impossible without digital devices.
 Hence we need to make technology easily accessible.”
 He hopes that WCE’s offerings eventually include tablets and portable devices “so that learning can be a truly encompassing experience”.